 12 min read May 23, 2026

-Rain World Subterranean Map Guide: Routes, Gates & The Depths
+Rain World Subterranean Map: Filtration System, Gates & The Depths

 Route Insight: Do not treat Subterranean like another mid-game region.
 The useful question is not 'can I enter?' but 'which entrance am I using, where is my next shelter, and am I carrying enough karma for the route I want?'

-Quick Answer: What the Subterranean Map Is For
+Quick Answer: How to Use the Rain World Subterranean Map

 How to Read the Rain World Subterranean Map